-- The Resource Management (Enabling Housing Supply and Other Matters) Amendment Bill was enacted on 20 December 2021.
+- 104. The Resource Management (Enabling Housing Supply and Other Matters) Amendment Bill was enacted on 20 December 2021.
 The Act sets out a range of changes with the intention of providing for greater provision for intensification in Tier 1 Councils, which includes Selwyn District.
-Ms White has not considered the impact of the MDRS on capacity or infrastructure. - 106.
-Importantly, one of the benefits noted in the Cabinet paper introducing the bill is that enabling greater intensification will enable a range of benefits including more productive and efficient use of land, with less pressure for urban dispersal/sprawl,51 and that it supports the Government's wider objectives for housing, resource management reforms, and climate change. - 107.
+Mr Clease addresses the Bill in his s42A report.
+49 Mr Clease notes that as drafted at the time of writing, the Bill (as it was) only applied to urban areas/townships of more than 5,000 people and would not apply to Prebbleton. - 105.
+Importantly, one of the benefits noted in the Cabinet paper introducing the bill is that enabling greater intensification will enable a range of benefits including more productive and efficient use of land, with less pressure for urban dispersal/sprawl, and that it supports the Government's wider objectives for housing, resource management reforms, and climate change. - 106.
 The RM Amendment Act introduces MDRS to qualifying relevant residential zones.
-The MDRS provides for:
+The MDRS provides for: - (a) Permitted activity status to construct or use a building that complies with the density standards of the plan once incorporated; - (b) Controlled activity status for subdivision of land for those residential units; - (c) Up to 3 units per site (with no density standard)

-50 RMA section 30(1)(gb).
+RMA section 30(1)(gb).
 This point was made in the recommendations report provided to the Minister as part of his approval of Change 1 under the streamlined planning process.